MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 ### Settings

 The settings object contains the configurable elements of a part.
-In our sample dashboard, the Markdown part uses settings to store the custom markdown content, along with a configurable title and subtitle.
+In our sample dashboard, the `MarkdownPart` uses settings to store the custom markdown content, along with a configurable title and subtitle.

 ```json
 "settings": {